Your Counsellor and Psychotherapist

 ABOUT COUNSELLING AND PSYCHOTHERAPY

 I am a Person-Centred psychotherapist which means that what matters to me is what you make of what happened to you and how you feel about it.
 I will support you to feel better about yourself, stronger and to find your own solutions.
 I believe everyone has their own answers and ways of healing.
 I place great importance on experiencing and communicating genuine empathy, creating a safe and healing environment to foster self-awareness, personal growth and empowerment.
 My work is client driven and at his/her/their pace.
 I offer counselling and psychotherapy in Romanian and in English and I welcome people of all gender identities, ethnicities and religions.
-I don't work with couples or with children.
+I don't work with children.

 About the Sessions